I am not currently accepting review requests.

 Before requesting a review, you might want to look at my blog post about requesting reviews.

 I review fantasy books and books about writing advice.
 Subgenres I enjoy include grimdark, musketpunk, epic, sword and sorcery, low fantasy, historic fantasy and similar.

-I do not review paranormal or urban fantasy, or romance/fantasy hybrids.
+I do not review paranormal or urban fantasy.
 I tend not to review YA.

 I am happy to review both traditionally published and self-published works.

 I reserve the right to not review stories which haven’t been suitably proofread.

 How I rate books

 On this website, I rate books (and films, TV shows, etc) out of 10.
 I feel this allows me to differentiate between books better than a 5 star review system.
 But I also review books elsewhere on the internet, where a 5 star system might be in place – like Goodreads or Amazon.
 This is how I see it:

 - 10/10 – perfect.
 No faults.
 Plot, characterisation, language, flow and depth are all spot on.
 They work together well, combining to produce a story which I devoured quickly and eagerly.
 Unreserved recommendation.
 Five stars.